saurabh-s-sawant/saurabh-s-sawant.github.io/_posts/2024-03-16-typeErasure.md

 ---
 layout: post
-title: Exploring Type Erasure as a Design Pattern &#58; A Generic Materials Solver
+title: Exploring Type Erasure as a Design Pattern&#58; A Generic Materials Solver
 date: 2024-03-16 16:00:00
 description: Exploring possibility of using type erasure as a design pattern through an example of a generic materials solver.
 tags: design_patterns